larmix/larmix/README.md

 - For Figure 7, network size is a factor of 10.

 - Increasing the number of iterations improves accuracy and reduces sampling errors for better results.
 However, it increases execution time.
-Thus, we have kept the iterations to two, but they can be increased to a value of 1000 (as in the main paer) at the expense of more than 24 hours to complete the experiment and obtain the results.
+Thus, we have kept the iterations to two, but they can be increased to a value of 1000 (as in the main paper) at the expense of more than 24 hours to complete the experiment and obtain the results.

 - It is recommended to give each experiment a different name to avoid any conflicts when running the codes in parallel.
 Upon running each experiment, a file will be generated with its corresponding name to store necessary data used for plotting.